loot/loot/docs/app/sorting.rst

 However, group rules are 'soft' rules, so can be ignored to avoid cyclic interactions.
 A cyclic interaction occurs when following the rules results in a load order that loops back on itself, e.g. the two rules "B loads after A" and "A loads after B" are cyclic.
-If one of those rules is a hard rule and the other is a group rule, LOOT will ignore the group rule to avoid the cycle.
-There are also a few other cases in which LOOT can avoid a cycle involving group rules, which are detailed in :ref:`groups_editor`.

-It's not always possible for LOOT to choose which plugin's group metadata to ignore, and it's often impractical to know all of the hard and group rules that a plugin may be involved in, so plugin grouping is a relatively common source of cyclic interaction errors.

-Anyway, after applying all the hard rules, LOOT applies all the group rules it can for each plugin in lexicographical order, avoiding cycles by ignoring those groups that it needs to.
+If applying a group rule would cause a cycle, LOOT ignores it.

+LOOT applies group rules by traversing the groups graph, starting with the earliest-loading group and other groups that don't load after any others, and for each group it tries to add edges going from all the plugins in all earlier groups to the plugins in the current group.
+It does this for all groups except the default group, and then does it for the default group.

 In the example graph image above, the edge from ``Cutting Room Floor.esp`` to ``Bashed Patch, 0.esp`` is due to a group rule, because ``Bashed Patch, 0.esp``